OpenF2/F2/docs/src/app-development.md

 ### Scripts

 The `scripts` property is an array of URLs.
-The `scripts` array refers to any JavaScript files needed by the app so it be function correctly on the container.
+The `scripts` array refers to any JavaScript files needed by the app so that it will function correctly on the container.
 The externally-referenced JS files should be fully-qualified.

 Example: